 Optimistic outlook and rebound in order backlogs

-Following a weak 2024, the outlook for top contractors in 2025–2026 is becoming increasingly optimistic.
+After a disappointing 2025, the outlook for top contractors for the coming years is becoming increasingly optimistic.

-By the end of 2024, the order backlogs of leading contractors were already growing at a double-digit pace, driven primarily by:
+By the end of 2025, the order backlogs of leading contractors were already growing at a single-digit pace, driven primarily by:

 - unblocking of EU funds (including the National Recovery Plan)

-- government decisions to continue strategic megaprojects (e.g., CPK, KDP Y, offshore wind farms, nuclear projects)
+- government decisions to continue strategic megaprojects (e.g., Central Communication Port, High-speed rail, offshore wind farms, nuclear projects)

 - steady resolution of large-scale road, rail, and energy tenders.

-Additionally, expected interest rate cuts starting mid-2025 are likely to spark renewed activity in the private investment market—both in multi-family residential and commercial construction.
+In addition, the expected continuation of interest rate cuts in 2026 are likely to spark renewed activity in the private investment market—both in multi-family residential and non-residential construction.

 To find out more or download a sample report, go to the store: